7vschmitt/veraschmitt/content/home/accomplishments.md

 - certificate_url:
   date_end: "2021-09-25"
   date_start: "2021-04-25"
-  description: Topics related to current research focus of Quality and Usability Lab are offered to teach the necessary basics and pracitcal applications.
-This semester I supervise a project regarding privacy-conscious descision-making.
+  description: Topics related to the current research focus of Quality and Usability Lab are offered to teach the necessary basics and pracitcal applications.
+This semester, I supervise a project regarding privacy-conscious descision-making.
   organization: TU Berlin
   organization_url:
-  title: Advanced Study Projects SS2021
+  title: Advanced Study Projects
   url: ""
 - certificate_url:
   date_end: "2021-09-25"
   date_start: "2021-04-25"
-  description: Within this module the students develop products in the scope of digital media.
-Hereby, competencies in computer science are relevant but also creative and analytical skills.
+  description: Within this module, the students develop products in the scope of digital media.
+Hereby, competencies in computer science but also creative and analytical skills are relevant.

-   - Within the summer term 2021 I supervise a hardware project to develop a smart hydroponic system.
+   - Within the summer term 2021, I supervise a hardware project to develop a smart hydroponic system.

-   - Within the summer term 2020 I supervised a project about dashboard creation and advanced data visualization.
+   - Within the summer term 2020, I supervised a project about dashboard creation and advanced data visualization.

   organization: TU Berlin
   organization_url: